DashboardCode/BsMultiSelect/README.md

           </ul>
         </div>
 ````
-**without select element - intialize with js object**: in this case should be initialized over div
+**without select element - intialize with js object**: in this case plugin should be initialized over `div`
 ````
 $('div.#bsMultiSelectJson').bsMultiSelect(
             {